Every Child Can! Guidelines

 Audience

-It is required for all new Suzuki teachers, but open to non-teachers, prospective teachers, parents, administrators and all others interested in learning about Suzuki approach to education.
+It is required for all new Suzuki teachers, but open to non-teachers, prospective teachers, parents, administrators, and all others interested in learning about Suzuki approach to education.
 It is not instrument-specific.
 Experienced Suzuki teachers are also encouraged to participate for renewed inspiration or review.

 Venues